david-grover/Database-MRI/README.md

 4. METADATA = table_snapshot_timestamp, scan_key (a UUID generated for each CALL), list_name, list_key

 ASSUMPTIONS:
-1. Two tables:
-1.1.
-META.TABLE_SNAPSHOT
+1. table = META.TABLE_SNAPSHOT
-1.2.
-META.TABLE_SCAN_LIST
+2. table = META.TABLE_SCAN_LIST
-2. Snowflake schema READ and USE access
+3. permissions = Snowflake schema READ and USE access

 PARAMETERS:
 1. SCHEMA_NAME VARCHAR = A Snowflake Schema the user has READ and USE access to.